 The easiest way to apply the oil is with a small paintbrush, taking care to cover the whole balustrade, including any spindle joints.
-Allow the first coat of oil to soak in completely, and then apply another layer.
+Allow the first coat of oil to soak in thoroughly, and then apply another layer.

 Once you’ve oiled the stairs, you could choose to apply a layer of wax to the balustrade.
 This will give the wood a lovely shine and will offer some protection from dirty hands.

 Apply a coat of good quality natural beeswax to the balustrade with a clean cloth, and then polish it up to a shine with a duster.
-You’ll need to apply a further layer of polish every month or so to build up a good glossy coating and polish it up each week to keep the balustrade looking good.
+You’ll need to apply a further layer of polish every month or so to build up a good glossy coating and polish it up each week to keep the balustrade looking great.

 You can remove greasy finger marks easily by wiping down the balustrade with a damp cloth dipped in a solution of washing-up liquid and warm water.
-When the marks have gone, just polish the wood up again using a duster.
+When the marks have gone, polish the wood up again using a duster.

 You can varnish your oak staircase and balustrade using either clear varnish or something that has a colour tint if you prefer.
 Varnish will give your staircase a beautiful shine, without the need for repeated polishing and waxing, and will provide it protection from spills and damage from accidental knocks.

 Make sure you’ve sanded and cleaned any dirt, smudges or stains before you apply the varnish — vacuum around the staircase to rid it of dust and wipe down the surfaces with a damp cloth.
 To apply wood varnish, simply brush a light coat onto the treads, risers and handrail.
 You can use a foam brush rather than a paintbrush to help create a smooth finish and ensure that no bristles come loose.